 “Dermatitis” means inflammation of the skin.
 “Contact” Dermatitis is a particular type of skin inflammation caused by contact with certain substances found in the environment.

-The inflammation appears as redness, swelling, itching and, and at times, blistering.
-In severe cases, the condition may cause considerable discomfort, and, on occasion, can even interfere with a person’s ability to work.
-Contact dermatitis is treated by Dr. Green for patients in the DC, Virginia, and Maryland regions.
+The inflammation appears as redness, swelling, itching, and occasionally blisters.
+In severe cases, the condition may cause considerable discomfort, and can even interfere with a person’s ability to work.
+Contact Dermatitis is treated by Dr. Green for patients in the DC, Virginia, and Maryland regions.

 Are some parts of the body more affected by Contact Dermatitis than others?

-Sometimes air-borne substances – tiny particles flying through the air – may cause severe rashes involving the face and exposed parts.
-For example, dermatitis may develop on people sensitive to poison ivy when they are exposed to the smoke of burning poison ivy leaves.
+Sometimes air-borne substances may cause severe rashes involving the face and exposed parts.
+For example, Dermatitis may develop on people sensitive to poison ivy when they are exposed to the smoke of burning poison ivy leaves.

 How will my Contact Dermatitis be treated?

-If the cause of your rash is identified, you will, of course, be instructed to avoid further contact with it.
+If the cause of your rash is identified, you will be instructed to avoid further contact with it.
 If the specific cause cannot be found, all possible causes should be eliminated.

-We will select the appropriate treatment, depending on the degree of inflammation of the skin.
-Local treatment (medication that you apply to the skin) may range from wet dressings, to lotions, to preparations containing cortisone-derivatives.
+Dr. Green will select the appropriate treatment depending on the degree of inflammation of the skin.
+Topical treatments may range from wet dressings, lotions, to preparations containing cortisone-derivatives.
 If we feel that increased hydration of the skin may be beneficial, we may also prescribe a topical moisturizer or medication with a moisturizing base.

-In selected cases, we may also prescribe or administer by injection medications such as antihistamines or cortisone derivatives.
+In selected cases, Dr. Green may also prescribe or administer by injection medications such as antihistamines or cortisone derivatives.
 These are aimed at reducing the itching and inflammation.